mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/text-to-speech.md

 vocal range, timbre and tessitura of the selected voice.
 You can experiment with different styles to find the one appropriate for your use case.
 You can choose a specific voice style by using the `style` parameter.
 By default, the first style (`0`) is used.
-Please note not all the voice styles support [SSML](/voice/voice-api/guides/customizing-tts), see the list of all and SSML enabled styles per each of the supported languages below.
+Please note not all the voice styles support [SSML](/voice/voice-api/guides/customizing-tts), see the list of all the supported languages and SSML enabled styles below.

 NCCO example with specific voice language and style: